 Dynamic microphones are known for their robustness and sturdiness, thanks to their simple design and fewer mechanical components.
 They are less susceptible to physical wear and tear, which makes them a reliable option for live performances and recording in rough environments.

 On the other hand, condenser microphones are known for their adaptability and flexibility.
-They possess a wider frequency range and more delicate diaphragm, allowing them to capture a wider spectrum of sounds and details.
+They (usually) possess a wider frequency range, allowing them to pick up more information and clarity out of a sound source.
+However, in turn they have a more delicate diaphragm, making them easier to ruin when used carelessly.

 Conclusion

 Ultimately, the best choice for you will depend on your unique situation and preferences.
-As always, it’s a good idea to test out different microphone options and select the one that best fits your needs.
+As always, it’s a good idea to test out different microphone options and select the one that best fits your needs and aesthetic.